Birthgap — global fertility and the timing of parenthood

 Total births

-Luxembourg saw 6,459 total births in 2024, showing a slight increase from 2023's 6,277.
-Over the last five years, the number of births has been on the rise, with an average of 6,468 annually.
-This represents a 16.6% growth compared to the 2000s average of 5,540 births.
+Total births in Luxembourg reached 6,459 in 2024, showing a slight increase of 182 from the 6,277 births recorded in 2023.
+Over the last five years, there has been an upward trend, with the average number of births reaching 6,468 per year.
+This marks a 16.6% rise compared to the average of 5,540 births in the 2000s.

 Total Live Births over the decades